Doctor of Ministry

-The Doctor of Ministry is an advanced professional degree designed to enhance the practice of ministry and leadership in the church and other public settings.
-The D.Min. offers opportunities for professional, spiritual, intellectual, and personal growth through the sound academic study of theology, careful contextual analysis, and deepened engagement with the Spirit in the world.
+The Doctor of Ministry is a thirty-hour advanced professional degree designed to enhance the practice of ministry and leadership in the church and other public settings.
+It is available to persons who hold the M.Div. degree or a comparable degree, who have worked in a ministerial context for at least three years after earning the first graduate theological degree, and who continue in the tasks and responsibilities of ministry during the course of their doctoral study.
+The D.Min. offers opportunities for professional, spiritual, intellectual, and personal growth through the rigorous academic study of theology, careful contextual analysis, and deepened engagement with the Spirit in the world.
 In a community of co-learners, the D.Min. helps practitioners engage the complex issues they face every day by developing capacities for theological reflection, creative leadership, and critical awareness of the important issues that demand prophetic witness.
-The degree is suitable for pastors, chaplains, educators, and leaders of faith-based agencies.
+The degree is suitable for pastors, chaplains, leaders of faith-based and non-profit agencies, religious educators, spiritual directors, and others who are called to transformational, spiritually-informed leadership in the world.

 Department Staff Profile: